USCIS Is Now Rejecting Some Immigration Cases When Spaces Are Left Blank on the Immigration Forms

 Now, however, USCIS is simply rejecting certain cases for having blank spaces on the form.
 And when USCIS rejects an application, they sends the entire package back to the applicant without even cashing the check for the application fee.

 If there is a deadline for something you are filing with USCIS, such a rejection could have very serious consequences and may limit or remove your ability to re-apply.
+This is especially important in temporary visa cases, such as a B1/B2 visitor visa, where mistakes can negatively impact your chances of approval.
 That is why you need to make sure that you never leave any space blank on a USCIS form.

 How Do I Make Sure That There Are No Blank Spaces?